 Snow Canyon State Park.
 Pine Valley Recreation Area.

 Migratory and year-round birds enjoy the reservoir’s open water and the Santa Clara River’s riparian habitat.
-View birds at the reservoir as well as along the Overlook Trail.
+View birds at the reservoir as well as along the Overlook Trails.
 Look for Eagles, Gray Flycatchers, Herons, and other waterfowl.

 Hunting is permitted on public lands in accordance with Utah state laws and regulations outside of recreation area.
 There are opportunities to hunt for deer, quail, and rabbit.
 Keep off highway vehicles on existing roads and trails.